aliles/begins/README.rst

     ...     "tis but a scratch!"

 This example will
-look for config files named
+look for configuration files named
 ``.camelot.cfg`` in
 the current directory and/or
 the user's home directory.